 (What is gua sha?
 It’s a handheld tool that helps to relieve facial puffiness and muscle tension.
 Initially used in traditional Chinese medicine to promote the flow of “chi” or energy in the skin, it now has many uses for anti-aging.)

 You can, but be gentle, as using coffee grounds or caffeine powder directly on your skin might be too abrasive or intense.
 The eye area is delicate, so it’s generally safer to infuse caffeine into a carrier oil before applying it to your under-eye area.

 To prevent puffiness, try elevating your head while you sleep and reducing your salt intake to reduce fluid buildup.
 For natural puffy eye relief, cover your eyes with cold spoons, potato slices, or cold tea bags.

 Looking for other recipes like this?
 Try these:

 - Three 2-ounce metal tins

-- Transfer to a storage container, or into small tin containers.
-Place container(s) in the refrigerator to solidify.
+- Transfer to a storage container or into small tin containers.
+Let the mixture sit at room temp to solidify, and store it in the refrigerator.
+Use within 3 months.

 This post was medically reviewed by Dr. Rina Mary Allawh, M.D., a dermatologist who practices adult and pediatric medical dermatology, skin cancer treatment, and cosmetic dermatology.
 Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor.310